microsoft/vscode-docs/docs/setup/enterprise.md

 ContentId: 936ab8e0-3bbe-4842-bb17-ea314665c20a
 PageTitle: Visual Studio Code enterprise support
 DateApproved: 10/29/2024
-MetaDescription: Learn about Visual Studio Code's enterprise support features.
+MetaDescription: Learn about Visual Studio Code's enterprise support features, such as group policies or restricting allowed extensions.

 ---
-# Enterprise Support
+# Enterprise support

 Visual Studio Code can be used as a development tool for enterprise teams of all sizes.
 As an IT admin, you can configure VS Code to achieve consistency and compatibility across your organization.